Should I buy a New or Used Bass Boat? Comparison Guide.

 5. Opportunity to Buy into Equity with a Used Boat

 Not so with all used boats.
-Many times, if you search hard enough and negotiate tough enough, you may come across a situation that provides you with an opportunity to buy a used bass boat under value.
-Life situations, financial hardships, or a host of other reasons may mean a seller is highly motivated to sell.
+Many times, if you search hard enough and negotiate tough enough, you may come across a situation allowing you to buy an undervalued used bass boatLife situations, financial hardships, or a host of other reasons may mean a seller is highly motivated to sell.

-Find a motivated seller and you have a great chance to buy a boat with equity.
+Find a motivated seller, and you have a great chance to buy a boat with equity.

 6. No Used Boat Warranty.
 WAIT!